From Noise to Order: Learning to Rank via Denoising Diffusion: Experiments

 \subsection{Models}

 To ensure a principled and fair comparison between generative and discriminative approaches, we adopt the same base neural architecture across all models.
 This design choice allows us to isolate the effect of the learning paradigm itself without confounding factors arising from architectural differences.
 Both discriminative and generative models are implemented using a feedforward network (FFN) backbone with four hidden layers.
-The hidden layer size is set to 256 for the LETOR~4.0 datasets and 1,024 for MSLR-WEB10K.
-Each hidden layer applies SiLU activation followed by Layer Normalization and a dropout rate of 0.1.
-As previously mentioned in Section~\ref{sec:model}, DiffusionRank differs from discriminative models due to its nature in that both features and labels are input and predicted, while discriminative models only take features and predict labels.
+The hidden layer size is set to 256 for the MQ2007 dataset and 1,024 for MSLR-WEBs, and Istella-S. Each hidden layer applies SiLU activation followed by Layer Normalization and a dropout rate of 0.1.
+Detailed hyperparameter tuning configurations are further elaborated in Section~\ref{sec:experiments-train}.
+As previously mentioned in Section~\ref{sec:model}, in DiffusionRank, the model accepts as input both noisy features and labels and predicts feature noise and the correct label.
 Figure~\ref{fig:diffusionrank_models} illustrates these differences.

-The XGBoost baseline~\cite{chen2016xgboost} is trained with the 'binary:logistic' objective for pointwise and 'rank:pairwise' for pairwise tasks.
-Maximum tree depth is set to 6 for LETOR 4.0 and 32 for MSLR-WEB10K, matching the scale of the neural models.
+The XGBoost baseline~\cite{chen2016xgboost} is trained using `binary:logistic' objective for pointwise and `rank:pairwise' for pairwise tasks.
+Maximum tree depth is set to 6 for MQ2007 and 32 for other datasets, matching the scale of the neural models.